AhmedYar45/Nodemcu/README.md

 Then you have to just click on "debug and run" the code on the editor and thats it.

+## Debugging
+If there arise any bugs or issues while running the code; you can use the "Serial Monitor" option.

 ## Circuit Diagram
 Here is the circuit diagram of how to attach the IOT device components correctly in order for the code to work on nodemcu.